madkarmaa/portable-minecraft-builder/README.md

 This script will download, extract and setup all the necessary tools by itself and delete them after it's done, **no software installation or admin permissions are required**.

-It uses 64-bit resources, so it's meant for **64-bit Windows only**.
+It uses 64-bit resources/softwares, so it's meant for **64-bit Windows only**.

 Sadly, I haven't discovered (_yet_) a way to automatically download SKlauncher from the official website, so I have to manually download it and host it on the [Dropbox](https://www.dropbox.com)'s CDN.
 You can scan the `.jar` file on [VirusTotal](https://www.virustotal.com/gui/home/upload) by yourself if you don't believe it's safe.